EMDR Therapy

 Depending on the client and their specific needs, EMDR can be used as support during a psychotherapy session or it can follow a full session protocol.

-For an EMDR focused session, we create a plan outline together for the memories you’d like to reprocess.
+For an EMDR focused session, we create a plan together for the memories that are still activating and need to be reprocessed.
 Sessions are paced according to your unique nervous system and needs.

 -